This is the most haunted city on earth.

 All the London Ghost Walks – one every night of the week (see below for the handful of exceptions that prove the rule).
 They all go at 7.30 pm.

-Thursday night at 7.30 pm it's The West End Ghost Walk.
-Guided by Andy, Oliver or Simon W, it goes from Embankment Tube.
-For a preview of The West End Ghost Walk a click here wafts you to filmaker Jon Klein's superb little video.
+Thursday nights* at 7.30 pm it's The West End Ghost Walk.
+Guided by Andy, Oliver or Simon W, it goes from Embankment Tube, river exit.
+For a preview of The West End Ghost Walk a click here wafts you to filmmaker Jon Klein's superb little video. *In Nov., Dec., March and April

 "London Walks has many copycats, but it's the best.
 Frommer's London by Night